teodor-vernica/study/public/lcad-evaluation/assets/introduction.md

 ## Visualization description

 ![Visualization example](data/Figures/visualization-example.png)
 Similar to a Finite Element Analysis (FEA) visualization, the 3D LCA visualization maps the environmental impact of manufacturing a given design to the product geometry and its features.
-The visualization highlights regions of
+The visualization highlights regions of CO2 emission *concentration*, and values are expressed in kg CO2 eq. / cm3.
+Note that itermediate processing steps will not be presented during this study, but only the final results.

 ![Allocation steps example](data/Figures/shaft-stages-example.png)
+Data is allocated sequentially, based on the processes modeled in LCA software to manufacture the product (as shown in the image above).
+With each step, the environmental impact of the process is mapped to the geometric features created or affected by the process.
+The final result highlights the **total** environmental cost of manufacturing specific geometric features.

 ## Study description